Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company hosts an internal application on Amazon EC2 instances.
 All application data and requests route through an AWS Site-to-Site VPN connection between the on-premises network and AWS.
 The company must monitor the application for changes that allow network access outside of the corporate network.
 Any change that exposes the application externally must be restricted automatically.
 Which solution meets these requirements in the MOST operationally efficient manner?

 - [ ] Create an AWS Lambda function that updates security groups that are associated with the elastic network interface to remove inbound rules with noncorporate `CIDR` ranges.
-Turn on VPC Flow Logs, and send the logs to Amazon CloudWatch Logs.
+Turn on `VPC` Flow Logs, and send the logs to Amazon CloudWatch Logs.
 Create an Amazon CloudWatch alarm that matches traffic from noncorporate `CIDR` ranges, and publish a message to an Amazon Simple Notification Service (Amazon SNS) topic with the Lambda function as a target.
 - [ ] Create a scheduled Amazon EventBridge (Amazon CloudWatch Events) rule that targets an AWS Systems Manager Automation document to check for public IP addresses on the EC2 instances.
 If public IP addresses are found on the EC2 instances, initiate another Systems Manager Automation document to terminate the instances.
 - [x] Configure AWS Config and a custom rule to monitor whether a security group allows inbound requests from noncorporate `CIDR` ranges.
 Create an AWS Systems Manager Automation document to remove any noncorporate `CIDR` ranges from the application security groups.
 - [ ] Configure AWS Config and the managed rule for monitoring public IP associations with the EC2 instances by tag.
 Tag the EC2 instances with an identifier.
 Create an AWS Systems Manager Automation document to remove the public IP association from the EC2 instances.

-### A company has deployed an application on Amazon EC2 instances in a single VPC.
-The company has placed the EC2 instances in a private subnet in the VPC.
+### A company has deployed an application on Amazon EC2 instances in a single `VPC`.
+The company has placed the EC2 instances in a private subnet in the `VPC`.
 The EC2 instances need access to Amazon S3 buckets that are in the same AWS Region as the EC2 instances.
 A SysOps administrator must provide the EC2 instances with access to the S3 buckets without requiring any changes to the EC2 instances or the application.
 The EC2 instances must not have access to the internet.
 Which solution will meet these requirements?

 - [x] Create an S3 gateway endpoint that uses the default gateway endpoint policy.
 Associate the private subnet with the gateway endpoint.
 - [ ] Create an S3 interface endpoint.
 Associate the EC2 instances with the interface endpoint.